sw-jung/kibana_markdown_doc_view/README.md

 ## Features

-### New Doc View "Markdown"
+### New Doc View: "Markdown"

 You can use the new doc view named "Markdown" in discover and dashboard's search panel.
 It's based on custom template using [markdown](https://markdown-it.github.io) and [handlebars](http://handlebarsjs.com).

 In kibana's management page, you can manage templates for each index patterns.